ShivaTagh/Homework-Challange-CodeQuiz/README.md

 *  Sort function to sort score and ranking the highscore list
 *  Added event function to check the answer is correct or wrong
 *  Added event listeners to ctive the click events on a button
+*  Push the new score by adding local storage

 ### Languages
 * HTML